Nagendra1997/mesibo-documentation/new-rpi.md

 ### Install Sqlite

 Install sqlite and sqlite development package for your platform.
-An sqlite database is used by Mesibo, to store data on your device.
+An sqlite database is used by Mesibo, to store data on your Raspberry Pi device.

 #### Debian/Ubuntu
 ```